keolo/keolo-com/content/about.md

   <div class="testimonial-carousel-wrapper">
     <div class="testimonial-slide active">
       <blockquote>
         <p>"Keolo really grasps the big picture with his high business acumen.
 He's also an excellent manager of people and continually puts the needs of his team first.
-He's an extremely thoughtful leader who is approachable, always seeking feedback, and super easy to work with.
-Keolo brings a calm presence and a positive outlook to his work even in hectic situations.
+He's an extremely thoughtful leader who is approachable, always seeking feedback, and super easy to work with.</p>
+	<p>Keolo brings a calm presence and a positive outlook to his work even in hectic situations.
 His contributions tend to uplift those around him and have been instrumental in maturing the company through a time of rapid growth."</p>
         <p><strong>— Engineering Director; Stephanie K., HealthTech, Series B</strong></p>
       </blockquote>
     </div>